undeMalum/portfolio/content/posts/meeting-charges-p2/index.md

 ***

 # Big, MASSIVE THANK-YOU
-I have no idea whatsoever how to thank properly for the extraordinary generosity that the parents of my charges show.
-It's not uncomfortable - that would a rude word to use here.
+I have no idea whatsoever how to thank properly for the great kindness that the parents of my charges show.
+It's not uncomfortable - that would be a rude word to use here.
 I just can't comprehend why.
-It's barely a meeting once in three weekends, sometimes even less.
+It's barely a meeting once in three weeks, sometimes even less frequent.
 The amount of pain and suffering those parents go through to raise their children, accept their imperfections, love them for who they are, must be so enormous that a single visit turns into a great relief for which they are extremely thankful.
 This process is really beyond my understanding, but makes my think.
 Are we, humans capable of assessing our own actions?
 How can we categorize the output of our decisions as bad or good without others?
 Do we need a comparative scale comprised of other human beings to do so?
 I cannot came up with a straightforward answer, but I believe that the situation I've just described provides a fresh perspective to this discourse.

 # Learning outcomes:
 - LO 1 Strength and Growth